 (The color possibilities are nearly endless, but I thought the blue from the original tutorial was beautiful, and I have a soft spot for blue anyway.
 So, blue it was.)

-The Yahoo! tutorial didn’t give specific directions for a water to dye ratio, but I combined half a packet of dye with 2 cups of boiling water and that seemed to work perfectly.
+The original tutorial didn’t give specific directions for a water to dye ratio, but I combined half a packet of dye with 2 cups of boiling water and that seemed to work perfectly.

 You’ll want to use a plastic container that’s wide enough for your watercolor paper, but also one that you don’t really care about because it’s gonna be stained when you’re done.